aptabase/aptabase/README.md

 # SDKs

-We provide SDKs for the most popular frameworks and languages to make it easier to integrate it into your app.
+We provide SDKs for the most popular frameworks and languages to make it easier to integrate them into your app.

 - [Swift (Apple)](https://github.com/aptabase/aptabase-swift)
 - [Android (Kotlin)](https://github.com/aptabase/aptabase-kotlin)